Dmitrii-Tomin/manual_transmission/README.md

 ## Introduction

-Welcome to the 3D Printed Manual Transmission Model project!
-This project provides the design files and instructions to create a fully functional model of a manual transmission using 3D printing technology.
-The model demonstrates the inner workings of a real manual transmission, allowing enthusiasts and students to understand and visualize its mechanics.
+Welcome to the **3D Printed Manual Transmission Model** project!
+This project provides the design files and instructions to create a **fully functional model of a manual transmission** using 3D printing.
+The model **demonstrates the inner workings** of a real manual transmission, allowing **enthusiasts and students to understand and visualize its mechanics.**

 ## Features